ihsn/SDCPractice/measure_risk.rst

    risk of the record

-A record is defined as a special unique if it is a sample unique both on the complete set of quasi-identifiers (e.g., in the data in Table 4.4, the variables “Residence”, ”Gender”, “Education level” and “Labor status”) and simultaneously has at least one MSU (Elliot et al., 1998).
+A record is defined as a special unique if it is a sample unique both on the complete set of quasi-identifiers (e.g., in the data in :numref:`tab44`, the variables “Residence”, ”Gender”, “Education level” and “Labor status”) and simultaneously has at least one MSU (Elliot et al., 1998).
 Special uniques can be classified according to the number and size of